02. PSD Objects

 np.random.seed(0)

-PSD objects have a compute_spectrum method that may be called from an empty intialization.
-This method supports neurodsp’s compute_spectrum and timescale’s compute_ar_spectrum functions.
-Alternatively, external functions that compute spectra may be used, and these arrays may be specificed when initalizing a PSD object.
+PSD objects have a .compute_spectrum method that may be called from an empty intialization.
+This method supports neurodsp’s compute_spectrum, or timescale’s compute_ar_spectrum function if ar_order is passed.
+External functions that compute spectra may be used, and these arrays may be specificed when initalizing a PSD object.
 Once the freqs and powers attributes have been defined, the model may be fit.

 [3]: